mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * to go forward press alt-right (ctrl-underscore?)
     * I changed to cmd-right on macOS

+## Images

+* when an image file is selected in the Explorer panel it is rendered in an editor tab

 ## Import Cost extension

 * shows size in red to right of JavaScript imports